 Ladies and Gentlemen:

-Reference is made to the Agreement and in particular, to Sections 4.1 and 4.2 of the Agreement.
+Reference is made to the Agreement a copy of which is attached to this letter, and in particular, to Sections 4.1 and 4.2 of the Agreement.

-In connection with the Enron Online project, Enron desires for Agency to perform Work for Enron under the Agreement and it is Enron’s understanding that Agency may subcontract such Work to IMP London (the “Subcontractor”).
-The purpose of this letter is to have Agency and Subcontractor acknowledge and agree that (1) any information, data, documents and materials (collectively, the “Information”) provided directly or indirectly to Subcontractor pursuant to Section 4.1 of the Agreement shall be subject to the terms and provisions of the Agreement and, in particular, Section 4.2 of the Agreement; (2) Subcontractor will abide by the terms and provisions of the Agreement and in particular, Section 4.2 of the Agreement with respect to such Information; and (3) Agency shall be responsible for any breach by Subcontractor of the terms and provisions of the Agreement (including, without limitation, any breach of Section 4.2 of the Agreement) with respect to the Work performed by Subcontractor and the Information disclosed to Subcontractor.
+In connection with the Enron Online project, Enron desires for Agency to perform Work for Enron under the Agreement and it is Enron’s understanding that Agency may subcontract such Work to International Marketing and Promotions Group Ltd (the “Subcontractor”).
+The purpose of this letter is to have Agency and Subcontractor acknowledge and agree that (1) any information, data, documents and materials (collectively, the “Information”) provided directly or indirectly to Subcontractor pursuant to Section 4.1 of the Agreement shall be subject to the terms and provisions of Sections 4.1 and 4.2 of the Agreement; (2) Subcontractor will abide by the terms and provisions of Section 4.2 of the Agreement with respect to such Information; and (3) Agency shall be responsible for any breach by Subcontractor of the terms and provisions of the Agreement (including, without limitation, any breach of Section 4.2 of the Agreement) with respect to the Work performed by Subcontractor and the Information disclosed to Subcontractor.

 Please indicate your acceptance of the terms and conditions set forth herein by signing in the space below.